alesti/cluster-in-a-box/README.md

 cluster in a [pelicase style](https://www.peli.com/) rugged case on the KubeConEu Paris 2034 booth of [BrainGu](https://braingu.com/).

-FIXME: Ask Tim from BrainGu for permission to show a picture of his setup.
+FIXME: No answer so far from Tim/BrainGu for permission to show a picture of his setup.

 I directly started to think how i could build something similar based on my [Odroids](hardware.md).